Back to School

 - Always cross the street in front of the bus.
 Don’t go behind the bus.

 - Wait until the bus has come to a complete stop before approaching the bus.
-If you’re crossing the street, wait until the bus puts out its stop sign, look both ways for traffic to stop, then cross the street.
+If you’re crossing the street, wait until the bus driver uses the appropriate hand signal to carefully cross the street after looking both ways.
+See more information about the new hand signals here.

 - Take turns and enter the school bus in line and hold the handrail of the bus while going up and down the stairs.